cse110-sp25-group12/cse110-sp25-group12/admin/meetings/060125-sprint-3-review.md

 - **Readme file for team repo**
 - **Update Application Feature (Applications Page) + Testing**
+  - Worked on logic of the update application feature as well as completing the sort feature
 - **Testing**
   - Expanded unit/integration test suite for core modules
 - **Backend**